Ford, VW pull plug on robotaxis in blow to self-driving car industry - KESQ

 Companies have found that developing self-driving cars is incredibly expensive.
 Ford said Wednesday that it would take a $2.7 billion loss on its investment in Argo AI, leading to a $827 million net loss for the third quarter.

-General Motors’ self-driving subsidiary Cruise has lost $1.4 billion in in 2022, the automaker revealed Tuesday.
+General Motors’ self-driving subsidiary Cruise has lost $1.4 billion in 2022, the automaker revealed Tuesday.

 Even Alphabet’s Waymo, the industry leader that’s funded by Google’s big profits, has taken on outside funding to ease the heavy costs.